tagas/vcae/README.txt

-Contents of this folder are as follows:
+Contents of this repo are as follows:
 .
 ├── README (this file)
-├── cvine_sample.py
 ├── data.py (downloading and data transformations)
 ├── layers.py (convolutional layers for AE)
 ├── main.py (starting point for the experiments)